meissadia/posifocus/README.md

 ## Development

 Create a .env file in your project root with the following variables configured with your Firebase configuration values.
-`Sorry, these are poorly named variables.
-I'll update these soon to make the mapping obvious.`

 ```
 # /.env
 REACT_APP_FIREBASE_KEY = "YOUR_VALUE_HERE"